akiellor/bananas/README.md

 ### Inspection

-Given the data centric nature of the defined models, it is easy to perform analysis or display information in different ways.
+Given the data centric nature of the defined models, it is easy to perform analysis or display information about the model in different ways.

 The [states](bin/states) script is able to take a model and generate a **graphviz** compatible graph of all the possible states and the valid transitions between them.
 Find an example [here](docs/todo-state-diagram.png) for the todomvc model.